Faculty Role & Responsibilities

 - Documentation related to accommodations (i.e. accommodation forms and memos) must be kept separate from a student's departmental file.

 Faculty are not permitted to deny an approved accommodation issued by the Center for Disability & Access without engaging with CDA to discuss their concerns.
-For more information regarding ADA policy at the University of Utah please see http://www.oeo.utah.edu/ada/guide/faculty/.
+CDA may or may not authorize alternative accommodations based on the outcome of this discussion and any additional analysis.

 Faculty at the University of Utah have:

 - The right to ask for verification from the Center for Disability & Access when the student requests an accommodation in their course or program.